SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 **or**

-You can use this command fo me Name was _website-argocd_
+You can use this command for me the Name was _website-argocd_

 ~~~
 kubectl delete ApplicationSet <NAME> --cascade